jeremy-code/dotfiles/README.md

 [chezmoi](https://www.chezmoi.io) is used to manage the dotfiles in this repository.
 The source directory is the [`$HOME/.local/share/chezmoi/home`](home) directory (declared in [`.chezmoiroot`](.chezmoiroot)) and the destination directory is correspondingly the user's home directory or `$HOME`.
 The other configuration files are stored in the source directory, such as [`home/.chezmoiexternal.toml`](home/.chezmoiexternal.toml).

 Additional root scripts are located in the [`home/.chezmoiscripts`](home/.chezmoiscripts) directory.
 These scripts are intended to be indempotent (can be run multiple times without altering the whole system).
-Since chezmoi runs scripts in ASCII-defined order, the scripts are prefixed with a two-digit number `XX-` to define the order in which they are run if it is relevant, a convention used commonly in Debian-based system using [`run-parts`](https://manpages.debian.org/testing/debianutils/run-parts.8.html) or those inspired by Unix System V `init` design (see [sysvinit/debian](https://salsa.debian.org/debian/sysvinit/-/blob/master/debian/src/sysv-rc/doc/README.runlevels)).
+Since chezmoi runs scripts in ASCII-defined order, the scripts are prefixed with a two-digit number `XX-` to define the order in which they are run if it is relevant, a convention used commonly in Debian-based systems using [`run-parts`](https://manpages.debian.org/testing/debianutils/run-parts.8.html) or those inspired by Unix System V's `init` design (see [Debian/sysvinit](https://salsa.debian.org/debian/sysvinit/-/blob/master/debian/src/sysv-rc/doc/README.runlevels)).

-- [`run_once_00-install_homebrew.sh`](home/.chezmoiscripts/run_once_00-install_homebrew.sh) - Installs Homebrew for the first time either using the signed-`.pkg` file for MacOS or running a Bash installation shell script for Linux
+- [`run_once_00-install_homebrew.sh`](home/.chezmoiscripts/run_once_00-install_homebrew.sh) - Installs Homebrew for the first time either by (1) installing the signed-`.pkg` file on macOS or (2) running a Bash installation shell script on Linux
 - [`run_once_40-mac.sh`](home/.chezmoiscripts/run_once_40-mac.sh) - Configures some macOS settings that must be done imperatively (namely using the `defaults` to configure `.plist` files).
-Some assets needed for this script are located in the [`$HOME/.local/share/chezmoi/assets`](assets) directory in the source directory
+Some assets needed for this script are located in the directory [`$HOME/.local/share/chezmoi/assets`](assets)
 - [`run_once_dato.sh.tmpl`](home/.chezmoiscripts/run_once_dato.sh.tmpl) - Configures some settings for the [Dato](https://sindresorhus.com/dato) app, which must be a `.tmpl` file due to containing some JSON data stored in the [`home/.chezmoidata/dato.json`](home/.chezmoidata/dato.json) file
 - [`run_once_latex.sh`](home/.chezmoiscripts/run_once_latex.sh) - Self-updates [`tlmgr`](https://www.tug.org/texlive/tlmgr.html) and installs the LaTeX packages defined in the array `PACKAGES`
 - [`run_once_update_gpg.sh.tmpl`](home/.chezmoiscripts/run_once_update_gpg.sh.tmpl) - Updates the GPG key expiration date to 1 year from the current date if the key is set to expire within 6 months